 (Strathmore, P.C.J.)
 The accused was charged with impaired driving and refusing to blow.
 Trial commenced in 2015.
 The accused filed Charter Notice, which included an allegation of unreasonable delay.
 The Crown ultimately stayed the case due to the Charter issues and issues surrounding the breath testing equipment.

 impaired driving & DUI lawyer | Calgary

-defending IMPAIRED DRIVING and DUI cases for over fifteen years
+defending IMPAIRED DRIVING and DUI cases for over SIXTEEN years